saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 Follow [these instructions](https://docs.google.com/document/d/1herzHbTJdQpa-hAIR5llTfbbw20PeM99-BAoVTeuC8U/edit?usp=sharing) to install and set up a JDK, Maven, and IntelliJ on Windows 10.

 #### MacOS
- ([See the lesson](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) in the Selenium Java course to see how to set up your local environment on MacOS
+ [See the lesson in the Selenium Java course](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) to see how to set up your local environment on MacOS

+### Capabilities

+Capabilities are sets of settings that you can pass along to the environment your test is being run, using the JSON wire protocol.
+W3C has a set of capabilities you can use, and you can create your own sets of capabilities using [Mutable Capabilities](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html) to create your own capabilities as well.

+Other vendors, such as [Chrome](https://chromedriver.chromium.org/capabilities), [Firefox](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions), and Sauce Labs have created other pre-defined subsets of capabilities that you can set, which are useful when you need to set specific capabilities such as extensions for Chrome, or the Sauce username.

+#### W3C Capabilities

+The basic set of defined capabilities used with Selenium 3 or 4 are the ten W3C allowed capabilities.
+These are defined by W3C for all Selenium tests.
+You can set any of these capabilities in [ChromeOptions](https://chromedriver.chromium.org/capabilities) or [SauceOptions](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options) (or as a regular capability) when you set up your test code

+It can be difficult to understand how exactly these can be set.
+The [Sauce Labs Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/) is helpful when you are adding capabilities to your test code.

 ### Why Sauce Labs?
 In this module you are going to learn how to move the test suite that you have on your local machine onto the [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) cloud platform.